itAtPPI/ppi-connector-python/README.md

 # ppi-connector-python
-a simple connector to PPI Public API
+simple examples to connect and use PPI Public API